1999 European Grand Prix: Post-race

 It was the only race ever won by the Stewart Grand Prix team, as well as being the only time Stewart had two drivers finish on the podium.
-It was also first Grand Prix victory for Ford engine since the 1994 European Grand Prix, the last Grand Prix victory for Johnny Herbert, the last podium finish for the Prost Grand Prix team and also last-ever Formula 1 podium finish for the Peugeot engine, as of 2024.
+It was also first Grand Prix victory for a Ford-powered car since the 1994 European Grand Prix (in Jerez de la Frontera), the last Grand Prix victory for Johnny Herbert, the last podium finish for the Prost Grand Prix team and also the last-ever Formula One podium finish for the Peugeot engine, as of 2024.
 Jackie Stewart considered the race greater than any of his own race wins.
 This was the final time that both Ferrari cars failed to score until the 2003 Brazilian Grand Prix.
+This was also the last win for the Milton Keynes-based Formula One team until Sebastian Vettel won the 2009 Chinese Grand Prix in the pseudo-successor Red Bull Racing team.

-Gené's performance, in finishing 6th ahead of championship contender Irvine, is considered by many as the deciding factor in the Drivers' Championship, for it is often believed that had Irvine passed Gené for sixth, he would have had the extra point to win the title (with Schumacher letting Irvine pass him during the race in Japan).
+Gené's performance, in finishing sixth ahead of championship contender Irvine, is considered by many as the deciding factor in the Drivers' Championship, for it is often believed that had Irvine passed Gené for sixth, he would have had the extra point to win the title (provided Michael Schumacher would have been in position to let Irvine pass him during the 1999 Japanese Grand Prix).